SlugLab/Bede-linux/Documentation/admin-guide/mm/zswap.rst

 The zbud type zpool allocates exactly 1 page to store 2 compressed pages, which means the compression ratio will always be 2:1 or worse (because of half-full zbud pages).
 The zsmalloc type zpool has a more complex compressed page storage method, and it can achieve greater storage densities.
-However, zsmalloc does not implement compressed page eviction, so once zswap fills it cannot evict the oldest page, it can only reject new pages.

 When a swap page is passed from frontswap to zswap, zswap maintains a mapping of the swap entry, a combination of the swap type and swap offset, to the zpool